aesgraph/app-shell/README.md

 ### Custom Themes

-You can create custom themes by extending the theme system:
+You can create custom themes by extending the theme system.
+Note: This feature requires the theme system to be properly configured in your project.

 ```tsx
 import { registerTheme } from "app-shell";